Are you among the 16% of Americans that sleeps on your stomach? Most sleep experts will tell you to try acclimating to

 What Can a Stomach Sleeper Do to Get Better Rest?

-If that doesn’t feel right (and to most it will not), then you’ll want to find a pillow that has a low profile so that it doesn’t elevate your head too high.
-Some pillow manufacturers have specially designed “low loft” stomach sleeper pillows.
+If that doesn’t feel right (and to most it will not), then you’ll want to find a low loft (thin) pillow that doesn’t elevate your head too high.
+Some pillow manufacturers have specially designed low loft stomach sleeper pillows.
 Most of these are quite simply thin pillows, but some others offer wild features like special arm tunnels.
-The unique designs should be judged with skepticism; try these before you buy if possible.

 What’s the Best Stomach Sleeper Pillow?